GloBee-Official/prestashop-plugin/GUIDE.md

-# Using the BitPay plugin for Prestashop
+# Using the GloBee plugin for Prestashop

 ## Last Cart Version Tested: 1.6.1.17